jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

 With regards to specific languages: the C++20 standard has done away with a lot of UB, but -MIN_INT is still undefined behavior, which is why the compiler ignores that it can happen.
 I was surprised that Rust will let abs() return MIN_INT.
 It's a kind of silent failure.
 Rust does have unsigned_abs(), which returns an unsigned number, and therefore it will always work.
 IMO that should have been the default.

+ [^1]: I know that most (other) UB is now removed from C++, but it would be distracting to go into that here.
-A more lighthearted explanation: Causing "Undefined behavior" is like randomly activating the [Improbabilty drive](https://hitchhikers.fandom.com/wiki/Infinite_Improbability_Drive).
+ [^2]:  A more lighthearted explanation: Causing "Undefined behavior" is like randomly activating the [Improbabilty drive](https://hitchhikers.fandom.com/wiki/Infinite_Improbability_Drive).
 "Without proper programming **anything** could happen!" - Zaphod Beeblebrox.